QuickSort Algorithm: Working, Time Complexity & Advantages

 What is a Quicksort Algorithm?

-The QuickSort algorithm sorts an array by breaking it down into smaller parts and sorting those parts one by one as it is a classic example of the divide and conquer method.
-Here is a detailed step by step explanation of how it works-
+The QuickSort algorithm sorts an array by breaking it down into smaller parts and sorting those parts one by one as it is a classic example of the divide and conquer process.
+Here is a detailed step by step explanation of how quicksort algorithm works.

 Choosing the Pivot Element

-First step is to choose the pivot element and it is the key element that helps divide the array into two parts.
+First step is to choose the pivot element and it is the key element that helps us to divide the array into two parts.
 There are multiple strategies to choose the pivot element:

-• Last element: Commonly used because it simplifies implementation.
+2. Last element: Commonly used because it simplifies implementation part in quicksort algorithm.

-• Random element: Helps avoid worst-case performance by making pivot selection unsure.
+3. Random element: Help in avoiding worst case performance by making pivot selection unsure.

 Partitioning the Array Around the Pivot

-The QuickSort algorithm is then recursively applied to these sub-arrays.
-Each recursive call repeats the process: selecting a pivot, partitioning, and further dividing until the sub-arrays are of size one or zero, which needs to be sorted.
+After partitioning step has been done in quicksort algorithm, the array is divided into two sub arrays.
+The left sub array contains elements less than or equal to the pivot and the right sub array contains elements greater than the pivot element in quicksort algorithm.
+The QuickSort algorithm is then recursively applied to these sub arrays.
+Each recursive call repeats the process: selecting a pivot, partitioned, and then further dividing until the sub arrays are of size 1 or 0, which needs to be sorted.

 def quick_sort(arr):